 Prices and customization options are available on the web site.
-To find them, click on the links in the "Products" section to the left side of the page (including Kitchen Cabinets).
+In most cases, individual products have multiple options available.
+Click on a product link to see the prices and options.
+Start in the "Products" section to the left side of the page.

-Click on the subcategories of interest and, when you find an item of interest, click on the name of the item to see the available options and order.
+Click on the subcategories of interest and, when you find an item of interest, click on the name of the item to see the available options and prices.
+Click on the Order button to add it to your shopping cart.
 If you can't find the exact size cabinet that you need, click on the name next largest size and then choose from the available customization options.

 It is important to plan and measure carefully before placing a cabinet order since all orders are custom built and cannot be returned (see our return policy).
 If you are planning a home office, see our examples of how to use kitchen cabinets to create home office cabinets.